 The manual focus is reliable and responsive.
 Burst Mode can capture up to 50 frames per second.
 The camera hardware also includes settings for ISO, HDR, and white balance.
 The selection of composition overlays is cool too.

-Post-production fans will love the photo editor tool, where you can add tilt-shift effects and colour transformations.
+Post-production fans will love the photo editor tool, where you can add tilt-shift effects and color transformations.
 Many photographers will be pleased to know that Camera Zoom FX supports RAW file formats for extra editing options.

 Camera Zoom FX Premium is one of the best Android camera apps.
 It isn’t free, but it’s not very expensive, either.
 Keen shooters will consider the extra functions worth it.

 5. Adobe Photoshop Camera